 They'd now been out and about for just over five hours wandering around Key West's warren of colonial-era homes, boutiques and gardens, and all that walking, sightseeing, chatting and laughing in the relentless Key West sun had left them parched.
-As they were walking back in the direction of the ship, Lemara thought she'd recognise three figures walking towards them in the opposite direction but could not be sure.
-But as the characters got closer on Duval Street, she realised why she thought they looked familiar.
+As they walked back in the direction of the ship, Lemara thought she'd recognise three figures walking towards them in the opposite direction but could not be sure.
+But as the figures got closer on Duval Street, she realised why she thought they looked familiar.
 They were the waiters or rather the Aviator wearing leading men's magazine models from breakfast - and shirtless.
 Recognising each other from off the cruise, both parties waved as they crossed paths and Edwin wearing his ever-ready smile, said hello.
-Even with his Aviators on she could see the gleam in his eyes.
+Even with his Aviators on, she could see the gleam in his eyes.
 Her head followed her eyes, all the while coveting that chiselled torso that belonged to his uniform just earlier that morning.

 Harry notably sizing up the situation acknowledged